 It is also called “Biostat”.
 A turbidostat is a device that maintains the constant cell density by controlling the flow rate of the fresh medium.
 Turbidostat is an apparatus introduced by the two scientists Bryson and Szybalski in the year 1952.
 It is a device, which working depends upon the two components like:

 - Optical sensing device

-Photoelectric device: A photoelectric device like photodiode performs a key role in the examination of the cell density in the culture vessel.
+Photoelectric device: A photoelectric device like photodiode performs a key role in examining the cell density in the culture vessel.
 Therefore, it determines the alternation in the concentration of the medium.

 Optical sensing device: An optical sensing device plays a pivotal role to measure the turbidity or absorbance of the culture in the reservoir.
-Turbidostat uses a turbidometer which helps to find out the optical density of the medium.
-The flow rate or the dilution rate is monitored by a turbidostat vigorously to make the turbidity constant.
+Turbidostat uses a turbidometer, which helps to find out the optical density of the medium.
+A turbidostat monitors the flow rate or the dilution rate vigorously to make the turbidity constant.